myronauditboard/myronauditboard/README.md

 - 👋 Hi, I’m @myronauditboard!
-- 👀 I’m interested in Ember, Typescript, and all things Frontend.
-- 🌱 I’m currently learning Ember.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 I am on the Audit team.
 - ⚡ Fun fact: I am building a LEGO city at home with my children.